AlexeyMatveev686/office-js-api/Word/Api/Methods/CreateBlockLvlSdt.md

 ## Example

-This example shows how to add a block level conteiner into the document.
+This example shows how to add a block level container into the document.

 ```javascript
 builder.CreateFile("docx");